hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 In this `copula_approach` module, we support two mixed copula classes: :code:`CFGMixCop` for Clayton-Frank-Gumbel mix and :code:`CTGMixCop` for Clayton-Student-Gumbel mix, inspired by [da Silva et al. 2017].

-It is pretty intuitive to understand, for example, for a CFG mixde copula, one needs to specify the :math:`\theta`'s, the dependency parameter for each copula component, and their **weights** that sums to :math:`1`.
+It is pretty intuitive to understand, for example, for a CFG mixed copula, one needs to specify the :math:`\theta`'s, the dependency parameter for each copula component, and their **weights** that sums to :math:`1`.
 In total there are :math:`5` parameters for CFG.
 The weights should be understood in the sense of **Markov**, i.e., it describes the probability of an observation coming from